abirmehmed/Advanced_Java_Algorithm_Concepts/02_Sorting_Algorithms/14_Gnome_Sort/README.md

+#
-Certainly!
-Here's an example of how you can implement the Gnome Sort algorithm in Java to sort an array of integers in ascending order:
+Gnome Sort: Implement the gnome sort algorithm to sort an array of integers in ascending order.
+#

 ```java
 public class GnomeSort {